Background

 print(f"P(Dog ⊆ Cat) = {containment_prob(*cat, *dog)}") # 0.0

-In high dimensions, computing the raw volume $\prod_i (M_i - m_i)$ numerically is unstable — floating-point underflow to zero occurs well before the full product is computed.
-The fix is to work in log-space: $\log \text{Vol}(B) = \sum_{i=1}^{d} \log(M_i - m_i)$ .
+In high dimensions, computing the raw volume numerically is unstable: floating-point underflow to zero occurs well before the full product is computed.
+The fix is to work in log-space: .
 The product becomes a sum, and everything stays tractable.
 All practical implementations operate on log-volumes, not volumes.

-The Gradient Problem
+# The Gradient Problem

 Hard boxes have a serious training defect.This section is why the Gumbel paper exists.
-The gradient problem is not a minor inconvenience — it makes naive box training fail completely.
-Consider two disjoint boxes — say Dog $= [2, 5] \times [3, 7]$ and Fish $= [20, 25] \times [30, 35]$ .
+The gradient problem is not a minor inconvenience; it makes naive box training fail completely.
+Consider two disjoint boxes – say Dog and Fish .
 Their intersection volume is zero.
-If we move Dog slightly — say shift it by $\epsilon$ in any direction — the intersection is still zero.
-The loss doesn't change.
+If we move Dog slightly – say shift it by in any direction – the intersection is still zero.
+The loss doesn’t change.
 The gradient is zero.

 This is the local identifiability problem – the formal name for the gradient problem in box embeddings.The name comes from statistics: a parameter is locally identifiable if small perturbations change the likelihood.
 Here, they don’t.
 Dasgupta et al. (2020) use “local identifiability” as the motivation for Gumbel boxes.
 When boxes are disjoint, the containment probability is identically zero in a neighborhood of the current parameters.
 The optimizer receives no signal about which direction to move to bring the boxes closer.

-First fix: smoothing (Li et al., 2019)
+# First fix: smoothing (Li et al., 2019)

 The smoothed volume has a closed-form expression involving the Gaussian CDF, which is differentiable everywhere.
 This works: disjoint boxes now produce nonzero loss, and the optimizer can move them toward overlap.

 Smoothing breaks the lattice.Softboxes trade one structural guarantee (closure under intersection) for another (smooth gradients).
 The intersection of two smoothed boxes is not itself a smoothed box.
-The representation is no longer closed under intersection — the lattice structure, which was one of the main reasons for choosing boxes in the first place, is lost.
-The smoothed model is also not idempotent (applying an operation twice gives a different result than once): $P(A \subseteq A) \ne 1$ in general, which is semantically wrong — every set contains itself.
-And in one-dimensional tree experiments (where the ground truth is recoverable), softbox Mean Reciprocal Rank (MRR, a ranking metric where 1.0 is perfect) plateaued at 0.691 compared to 0.971 for Gumbel boxes — a ceiling imposed by the smoothing's loss of lattice structure.
+The representation is no longer closed under intersection.
+The lattice structure, which was one of the main reasons for choosing boxes in the first place, is lost.
+The smoothed model is also not idempotent (applying an operation twice gives a different result than once): in general, which is semantically wrong (every set contains itself).
+And in one-dimensional tree experiments (where the ground truth is recoverable), softbox Mean Reciprocal Rank (MRR, a ranking metric where 1.0 is perfect) plateaued at 0.691 compared to 0.971 for Gumbel boxes, a ceiling imposed by the smoothing’s loss of lattice structure.
 Smoothing fixed the zero-gradient problem but introduced new ones.

-Second fix: Gumbel boxes (Dasgupta et al., 2020)
+# Second fix: Gumbel boxes (Dasgupta et al., 2020)

-Dasgupta et al. [8] found a solution that fixes the gradient problem without breaking the lattice.
+Dasgupta et al. 8 found a solution that fixes the gradient problem without breaking the lattice.

-where $\mu^m_i, \mu^M_i$ are learnable location parameters and $\beta > 0$ is a temperature controlling the "softness" of the boundaries.
-At $\beta \to 0$ , the Gumbel distributions collapse to point masses and we recover hard boxes.Think of $\beta$ as wall thickness.
-Large $\beta$ : fuzzy walls, easy to push through.
-Small $\beta$ : sharp walls, crisp decisions.
+where are learnable location parameters and is a temperature controlling the “softness” of the boundaries.
+At , the Gumbel distributions collapse to point masses and we recover hard boxes.Think of as wall thickness.
+Large : fuzzy walls, easy to push through.
+Small : sharp walls, crisp decisions.

 Why Gumbel specifically, and not Gaussian or logistic or any other smooth distribution?
 Because the Gumbel family is min-max stable: if you take the maximum of several independent Gumbel-max variables, the result is itself a Gumbel-max (and likewise, the minimum of Gumbel-min variables is Gumbel-min).
-No other common distribution has this property.
-The new location parameter is computed via LogSumExp ( $\text{LSE}(x_1, \ldots, x_k) = \log \sum_i e^{x_i}$ , a smooth approximation to max):
+By the Fisher-Tippett-Gnedenko theorem, the only max-stable distribution families are Gumbel, Fréchet, and Weibull – so the stability property is not unique to Gumbel.
+What makes Gumbel the right choice here is lighter tails than Fréchet (which would produce infinite expected volumes) and a closed-form LogSumExp representation for the intersection location parameter.
+The new location parameter is computed via LogSumExp (, a smooth approximation to max):

 Recall that box intersection takes the coordinate-wise max of lower bounds and min of upper bounds.
-With Gumbel endpoints, the intersection of two Gumbel boxes is again a Gumbel box — computed in closed form via LogSumExp.
+With Gumbel endpoints, the intersection of two Gumbel boxes is again a Gumbel box, computed in closed form via LogSumExp.
 The lattice structure that Gaussian smoothing destroyed is preserved.

-Where the Bessel function comes from
+# Where the Bessel function comes from

 A concrete comparison in 1D: two intervals that should overlap but are currently disjoint, with a gap of 2 units.